The Board carries out wide-ranging consultation on proposals that affect the profession.

 Where there are consultations which have closed, these are shown under Past Consultations, along with the submissions that were received.

-Submissions to this consultation may be published on the Ahpra website.
-There may be circumstances under which submissions may not be published.
-Published submissions will include the names of individuals and/or organisations that made the submission unless confidentiality is requested.
+Published submissions will include the names of the individuals and/or the organisations that made them, unless confidentiality is expressly requested.